mmartial/ComfyUI-Nvidia-Docker/README.md

 The container size (over 5GB) is mostly because of the Nvidia components.
 It is a Ubuntu 22.04 image with Nvidia CUDA and CuDNN.

-At first boot, it will download all the python packages needed by ComfyUI and place them in the `run/venv` (run directory's virtual environment)'s folder.
+During its first run, it will download all the python packages needed by ComfyUI and place them in the `run/venv` (run directory's virtual environment)'s folder.
 This adds an expected 5GB of content to the installation.
+This also takes as much time to complete as is needed depending on your internet connection.
+You will know the ComfyUI is running when you check the `docker logs` and see `To see the GUI go to: http://0.0.0.0:8188`

 **About 10GB of space is needed between the container and the virtual environment additional installation.**
 This does not take into account the models and other additional packages installation that the end user might perform.